MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Troubleshoot-rhel-packemaker-cluster-services-resources-startup-issues-Azure.md

     ```
 2. Check SAP HANA DB and processes state.

      -  Validate primary and secondary nodes are running SAP database and related SAP processes.
-Even though one node is designated as a slave and one node is a master, both nodes actually run a database, where the master database is continuously synchronized to the slave database.
+Even though one node is designated as a slave and one node is a master, both nodes actually run a database.
+Master database is continuously synchronized to the slave database.
 In order to check if nodes can synchronize properly, we need to make sure that both nodes are correctly running the expected SAP DB and processes.

      - Run 'HDB info' on each node to check the SAP related processes running in the node.
 SAP Admin should be able to confirm if the required process are running on both of the nodes.